ejaquay/bootrom/README.md

 Since the target of this project is the virtual environment a BOOT that works with virtual harddrives is desired.
 A early step was to improve the booter for virtual harddrives.
 Robert Gault wrote a vhd booter called boot_vhd to use for with the very nice RGBDOS system which allows a vhd to contain 255 virtual floppies as well as contain a complete OS9/Nitros9 system.
 That booter is used to boot Os9 and Nitros9 from RGBDOS virtual hard drives and works well for that purpose.
 It's source is in the nitros9 third party section.
 However it can not boot non-contigous OS9Boot files.

 The ability to boot from a non-contiguous OS9Boot greatly simplifies the process of modifying it and the Nitros9 Ease Of Use Project relies on this capability to allow use of it's swapboot utility.
 So I created boot_emu, a vhd booter that can deal with non-contigous boot files.
 All the hard lifting for dealing with the segment list was already done, the only part I needed to write was initializing and reading a vhd sector.
-I was able to add boot_emu to the Nitros9 project and source for it is available on that project's gitbub.
+I was able to add boot_emu to the Nitros9 project and source for it is available on that project's github.

-# Creating the bootstrap rom
+### Creating the bootstrap rom

 I created a boottrack file by combining my desired REL, BOOT, and KRN from Nitros9: (My work was done on WSL and examples are linux shell commands)